All parents hope that their children will be a credit to them. That can literally be the case at tax time.

 Continue Reading Below

-The popular $1,000-per-child tax credit was made a permanent part of the tax code, thanks to the American Taxpayer Relief Act, also known as the "fiscal cliff" tax bill, that was enacted Jan.
-2, 2013.
-That's great news for parents, who find the credit is an easy way to reduce their tax bills dollar for dollar.
+The popular $1,000-per-child tax credit was made a permanent part of the tax code, thanks to the American Taxpayer Relief Act, also known as the "fiscal cliff" tax bill, that was enacted in January, 2013.

 Continue Reading Below